burgaslab/lab-pi/README.md

 ```
   scp ./door-opener pi@192.168.1.11:/usr/local/bin/door-opener
 ```
-* ssh to the PI and run the binary /usr/local/bin/door-opener
+* ssh to the PI and run the binary /usr/local/bin/door-opener [-h for all cli options]

 3. create systemd service so it runs it at boot and restarts if killed.